 Each Party shall have in place contingency plans to cope with the events including those described in section 1.
 Each Party is responsible for preparing its own contingency plans which may include outsourcing services to other Transmission Licence holders on a permanent or temporary basis.
 Each TO shall make the relevant sections of their plans available to NGESO and inform NGESO of any modifications to the relevant sections of their plans.
 NGESO shall make the relevant sections of their plans available to the TO and inform the TO of any modifications to the relevant sections of their plans.

-As a minimum, the contingency plans for NGESO and each TO should include:
+As a minimum, the contingency plans for NGESO and each TO shall include:

 The location of the Main Control Centre; and